se-edu/learningresources/contents/testing/security-testing.md

 #### 1.2 Review Policies and Standards

 Ensure that there are appropriate policies, standards, and documentation in place.
 Documentation is extremely important as it gives development teams guidelines and policies that they can follow.
-An example of one such documentation is the OWASP Secure Coding Practices Quick Refernce Guide[^7].
+An example of one such documentation is the OWASP Secure Coding Practices Quick Reference Guide[^8].

 <box type="important">People can only do the right thing if they know what the right thing is.</box>